-2019 PSU Awards
+2020 PSU Awards

-The PSU awards granted to our executive officers in March 2019 will be earned based on our TSR as compared to a pre-established comparator group measured over a three-year performance period beginning on the first day of fiscal 2019, with earned shares vesting fully at the end of three years from the date of grant.
-The performance period for the 2019 PSU Awards was set at three years (rather than the two-year performance period used in the 2015 PSU awards) to enhance the long-term focus of the program.
+The PSU awards granted to our executive officers in March 2020 will be earned based on our TSR as compared to a pre-established comparator group measured over a three-year performance period beginning on the first day of fiscal 2020, with earned shares vesting fully at the end of three years from the date of grant.
+The performance period for the 2020 PSU Awards was set at three years to enhance the long-term focus of the program.

-The number of shares of our common stock that may be earned under the 2019 PSU Awards range from a minimum award level of 25% of the target number of shares subject to the awards, up to a maximum of 200% of the target number of shares as follows:
+The number of shares of our common stock that may be earned under the 2020 PSU Awards range from a minimum award level of 25% of the target number of shares subject to the awards, up to a maximum of 200% of the target number of shares as follows:

 TSR Ranking Relative to Comparator Group Percentage of Target Number of Shares Earned

 Below 25 th Percentile 25%

 25 th Percentile 25%

 57 th Percentile 100%

-100 th Percentile 200%
+100th Percentile 200%

-For performance between the percentile rankings listed above, the 2019 PSU Awards operate on a linear basis with an additional 7% of the target number of shares earned for each 3% increase in our TSR performance above the threshold performance level of 25%.
+For performance between the percentile rankings listed above, the 2020 PSU Awards operate on a linear basis with an additional 7% of the target number of shares earned for each 3% increase in our TSR performance above the threshold performance level of 25%.
 TSR performance is calculated by an outside firm, Research Data Group, Inc.

-The following graph illustrates how the number of shares of common stock subject to the 2019 PSU awards that are earned will be calculated:
+The following graph illustrates how the number of shares of common stock subject to the 2020 PSU awards that are earned will be calculated: